Redefining Open Loop in Transit Ticketing with UWB

 Riderโ€™s User Story:

-“As a rider, I want to use the same personal device to get immediate access to public transit service worldwide, without any preliminary action required before I can start using any transit agency.”
+“As a rider, I want to use the same personal device to get immediate access to public transit service worldwide, without any preliminary action required before I start riding.”

 Transit Agencyโ€™s User Story:

-“As a transit agency, I want to be paid (reconciled) for the services I provide to any personal device holder without preliminary registration of this device in my ticketing system, with validation latency not greater than 350 msec per passenger per validator or gateway.”
+“As a transit agency, I want to be paid off (settled) for the services I provide to any personal device holder without preliminary registration of this device in my ticketing system, with validation latency not greater than 100 – 350 msec per passenger per validator or gateway.”

 Open-loop ticketing utilizing credit cards mostly fits in both user stories (apart from the validation throughput on transit vehicles).
 Credit cards are accepted worldwide because of EMV Level 3 business-level interoperability.
-Transit agencies are paid because of payment card schemesโ€™ clearing, settlement, and reconciliation services.
-It is still required, though, that each transit agency is a merchant in several payment schemes.
+Transit agencies are paid off because of payment card schemesโ€™ clearing and settlement services.

 The problems here are: